Ayush-75/Ayush-75/README.md

 <p align="left">
 - 🔭 I’m working as an Android Developer.<br>
 - 📚 I'm currently learning compose and kmp<br>
-- ⚡ In my free time I go on walk
+- ⚡ In my free time, I go for a walk.
 </p>

 <h3 align="left">🛠 Language and tools</h3>